vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/server-administration/storage-service-administration/data-import/spark-writer.md

 ### 3.3 Write Configuration Files

-The configuration files consists of Spark related information, Nebula related information, and tags mapping and edges mapping blocks.
+The configuration files consist of Spark related information, Nebula related information, and tags mapping and edges mapping blocks.
 Spark information is configured with the associated parameters running Spark.
 Nebula information is configured with information such as user name and password to connect Nebula.
 Tags mapping and edges mapping correspond to the input source mapping of multiple tag/edges respectively, describing the basic information like each tag/edge's data source.
-It's possible that different tag/edge come from different daa sources.
+It's possible that different tag/edge come from different data sources.

 Example of a mapping file for the input source: